Sweet 19 Blues: Live appearances and tours

 Amuro promoted the album with a series of live performances and appearances throughout Japan.
 She performed songs from Sweet 19 Blues at a Nippon Budokan event before heading to Tokyo for the album's live release party.
 Amuro's VHS release, Namie Amuro World (1996), included footage of these events and a birthday montage in Jamaica and New York City.
 In addition, a re-issue titled Namie Amuro: Chase the Chance 19 Memories included excerpts from various concert dates between March and May 1996; the excepts were taken from her concert tour with Super Monkey's.

 In August of that year, Amuro embarked on a four-date tour called Namie Amuro First Anniversary to commemorate her first year as a solo artist.
 The tour setlist included songs from Sweet 19 Blues and previous recordings.
-Snippets from her August 31 and September 1 shows were added on Namie Amuro World.
-Subsequently, a live release titled First Anniversary Live 1996 in Marine Stadium was released on December 17, followed by additional formats on later dates.
+Snippets from her August 31 and September 1 shows at the Chiba Marine Stadium were added on Namie Amuro World.
+Subsequently, a live release titled First Anniversary Live 1996 in Marine Stadium was released on December 4, 1996 on VHS, followed by additional formats on later dates.
 The live release performed moderately in Japan, reaching number 18 on the Oricon DVD chart.